 Does this cost 853 any money?

 No. It’s basically having access to a free newswire.
 The only cost was an evening preparing the application form.
-It’s no different from most of the national press having access to the Press Association or Reuters – just all about council meetings.
+It’s no different from the national press having access to the Press Association or Reuters – just all about council meetings.

 Who are the reporters?